-A: If your Troop, Pack or Crew would like to put on fundraising booth to raise money for your Unit, please contact us and let us know what you have in mind.
-Units who want to do fundraising at WashJam will need to pay the Unit Fundraiser registration fee of $100.
-Download the Scout Unit Fundraiser Agreement
+A: If your Troop, Pack or Crew would like to put on fundraising booth to raise money for your Unit, please email us, and let us know what you have in mind.

-Q: What if I am a Vendor?
+Q: What if I am a Commercial Vendor?
 How do I register?

-A: Details for Vendor participation in WashJam 2020 may be found by registering.
-Commercial vendors who advertise or sell products will pay a $500 vendor fee.
-Vendors may register here Download the Commercial Vendor Agreement
+A: Details for Vendor participation in WashJam 2020 may be found in the Commercial Vendor Agreement.

 Q: What if I want to Sponsor WashJam through a donation or

 A: WashJam welcomes your support!
 Sponsorship opportunities are available for various program areas, the arena shows, branded merchandise and more.
-Please contact us and let us know what you have in mind.
+Please email us, and let us know what kind of sponsorship ideas you have in mind.
+More sponsorship info.

 Q: What time can I set up my activity station or vendor booth?

 Vendors and activity staff volunteers are expected to be on site by Thursday, August 20th, to set up your program areas.
 If you have minimal setup requirements, you may arrive between 6:00 AM and 7:00 AM on Friday, August 21st to set up your activity or vendor space.